World Design Capital 2024 / Exchange Pavilion / Pabellon de Intercambio

 EXPLODED AXON.jpg

-World Design Capital 2024 / Exchange Pavilion
+World Design Capital 2024 / Exchange Pavilion / Pabellon de Intercambio

-World Design Capital 2024 / Exchange Pavilion
+World Design Capital 2024 / Exchange Pavilion / Pabellon de Intercambio

 Transforming a “no-man’s-land” into a vibrant nexus, surrounded by socio-political constructs guiding lifelines through channeled streams of perpetual trade and cultural evolution, the “EXCHANGE” embodies a unique spatial metaphor.
 It achieves this by breaking down walls, facilitating unimpeded movement for all inhabitants of this uninhabitable space—an environment designed to host a diverse spectrum of collective experiences.

-In essence, the “EXCHANGE” stands as a temporary and mobile milestone, illustrating the region’s commitment to human-centered design.
+In essence, the Exchange Pavilion stands as a temporary and mobile milestone, illustrating the region’s commitment to human-centered design and the possibilities of cross border collaboration.
 It is a manifestation of interconnectedness, embracing the fluidity of cultural exchange and trade within an ever-evolving social landscape.

 Structural Engineering: MDEP Structures